 Marshmallows taste better after a day in the lake.
 Photo courtesy of Lake Hemet Campground

-A two and a half-hour drive from Los Angeles, the Lake Hemet Water Park and Campground offers visitors access to a unique outdoor recreation experience in the heart of the San Jacinto Mountains.
+A 2.5 drive from Los Angeles, the Lake Hemet Campground offers visitors access to a unique outdoor recreation experience in the heart of the San Jacinto Mountains.
 The 470-acre reservoir boasts a Splashing Eagle Swim Zone, which is convenient for campers and features a wide-open beach.
-Or rent a pontoon boat for the day and enjoy a floating, splashing picnic.
+Or rent a pontoon boat for the day and enjoy a floating, splashing picnic or day spent fishing for several kinds of local and stocked fish.
 Either way, parents can open up the cooler and kick back while kids splash themselves into an early bedtime.

-- Lodging types offered: Tent, RV, Cabin, new Glamping Tents
+- Lodging types offered: Tent, RV, Cabin, Glamping Tents

-- Fun family activities: Swim beach, water park with inflatables, kayak, motorboat, and pontoon boat rentals, fishing
+- Fun family activities: Swim beach, fishing, and kayak, motorboat, & pontoon boat rentals

 - Campground amenities: On-site cafe, convenience store, flush toilets, hot shower, laundry facility